OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: OCTScenes

-\paragraph{Dataset} To accommodate diverse user or research needs, the scenes are categorized into two subsets for the creation of datasets with varying levels of difficulty.
-One subset comprises only the front 11 types of objects, with scene consisting of 1 to 6 objects, making it comparatively smaller and less intricate.
-The other consists of all 15 types of objects, with scene compositions ranging from 1 to 10 objects, resulting in a larger and more complex dataset.
-Besides, the former subset is a subset of the latter.
-Further details on these two subsets are shown in Table~\ref{tab:dataset}.
+\paragraph{Dataset} To accommodate diverse research needs, the scenes are divided into two subsets to create datasets with different levels of difficulty.
+One subset comprises only the first 11 object types, with scenes consisting of 1 to 6 objects, making it comparatively smaller and less complex.
+The other consists of all 15 object types, with scene compositions ranging from 1 to 10 objects, resulting in a larger and more complex dataset.
+Furthermore, the former subset is a subset of the latter.
+More details on these two subsets can be found in Table~\ref{tab:dataset}.